57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 Upgrades are crucial to a project’s evolution, and Ethereum and Solana offer very different yet effective solutions.

 In early Ethereum, upgrading smart contracts was complex and risky.
-Because code and data are tightly coupled at one address, upgrading often meant deploying a new contract and migrating data—complex and error-prone.
-The community developed mature Proxy patterns: data resides in a stable proxy contract, while upgradeable logic contracts are referenced via pointers.
+Because code and data are tightly coupled at one address, upgrading often meant deploying a new contract and migrating data, which can be complex and error-prone.
+The community developed mature Proxy patterns where data resides in a stable proxy contract and upgradeable logic contracts are referenced via pointers.
 Upgrades switch the logic implementation without changing the proxy address—now the de facto standard.

-Solana’s design is simpler and more elegant: program code and state storage are naturally separated.
-You redeploy new BPF bytecode to the same program ID to upgrade the program, while state accounts ( outside the program ) remain intact—no data migration, significantly reducing complexity and risk.
-However, there’s a new challenge: once an account’s structure and size are set, you can’t expand it in-place.
+Solana's design is simpler and more elegant: program code and state storage are naturally separated.
+You can redeploy new BPF bytecode to the same program ID to upgrade the program, while state accounts (outside the program) remain intact.
+There is no data migration needed, significantly reducing complexity and risk.
+However, there's a new challenge–once an account's structure and size are set, you can’t expand it in-place.
 If you later add new fields to a state account that was allocated with a smaller size, you’ll get data misalignment or read errors.
-The recommended approach is to pre-allocate unused space ( `padding` ) in v1 so you can safely add fields later without changing account size:
+The recommended approach is to pre-allocate unused space (`padding`) in v1 so you can safely add fields later without changing account size:

 ```rust
 #[account(zero_copy)]